StanfordAHA/aha-wiki-page/_posts1/about.md

 ---
-title: Page 2 title
+title: About AHA
 author: XXX
 date: 2022-09-08
 layout: post
 ---

-This is an page 2.
+This is an about page.